Torkell Vinje

 Torkell Vinje (21 October 1879 - 2 May 1955) was a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Rogaland in 1931, and was re-elected on three occasions.
 He had previously served as a deputy representative during the term 1925-1927.

-On the local level he was a member of Skudenes municipal council from 1925 to 1934.
+On the local level he was a member of the municipal council for Skudenes Municipality from 1925 to 1934.

-Born in Ullensvang, he was the son of former government minister Aasmund Halvorsen Vinje (1851-1917) and his wife Borghild (1853-1908), née Fostvedt.
+Born in Ullensvang Municipality, he was the son of former government minister Aasmund Halvorsen Vinje (1851-1917) and his wife Borghild (1853-1908), née Fostvedt.
 Outside politics he worked mainly as the bailiff in Skudenes.